johngouk/espaltherma-python/WARP.md

 This repository contains Python tooling to interface with Daikin Altherma heat pumps, mirroring the original ESPAltherma C/C++ implementation.
 It is used both on MicroPython (ESP32) and on a host PC for development/testing.

+## To Do
+- sort out the difference between 8bit fields and multiple byte fields
+  - 8bit fields should be served as a 16bit register to be interpreted by the caller
+  - multi-byte fields should be interpreted/converted as currently, and served as a list of consecutive 16bit registers, as long as required
+  - Daikin reg_id + offset entries should be represented by a single ModBus register entry, which returns either
+  		- a single 16bit register with the 8bits mapped into either LSB or MSB, or
+  		- multiple 16bit registers containing a converted value derived from the original multi-byte Daikin register entry

 ## Core Components

 ### `daikin_serial.py`